 The maximum source frequency of 1 MHz allows for a very high resolution in the mmrange, depending on the velocity of the material.
 However, if the resolution is close to the grain size, the grains cause scattering effects and attenuation, so that the S/N ratio is impaired.
 With one source and 12 simultaneously recording receivers we have therefore performed test and calibration experiments to decide about model preparation and to work out sufficient imaging quality.
 The acquisition geometry is based on 18 to 150 mm shot-receiver spacing, 12 mm receiver spacing, 3 mm shot spacing and 100 mm water depth.
-This design is adapted to resolve faults and other structures of a few mm width, as they are to be expected in sandbox models.
-The source specifications and processing parameters varied and are given accordingly in the following subchapters.
+This design is adapted to resolve faults and other structures of a and processing parameters varied and are given accordingly in the following subchapters.